laktak/chkbit/README.md

 chkbit is a tool that ensures the safety of your files by checking if their *data integrity remains intact over time*, especially during transfers and backups.
 It helps detect issues like disk damage, filesystem errors, and malware interference.

+Some filesystems (like Btrfs and ZFS, but not APFS or NTFS) already protect your files with checksums.
+However when you move files between locations, separate checks have the advantage of confirming that the data was not modified during transit.
+So you know the photo on your disk is the same as the copy in your cloud backup.
+This also protects you from overwriting good data with bad copies.

 ![gif of chkbit](https://raw.githubusercontent.com/wiki/laktak/chkbit/readme/chkbit.gif "chkbit")